GreenFlag31/modal-library/README.md

 # Performance

 Emphasis has been placed on performance, adopting `ChangeDetectionStrategy.OnPush` strategy.
 This library respects Angular's mindset and use the Angular API to create components.
+Modal components will be removed from the DOM after closing.

 # Change log